 The Indianapolis Community Tennis Program became the management arm of the Washington Township Schools’ Community Tennis Program in 2014.
 The MSD of Washington Township has been our partner in bringing tennis opportunities to the extended community since 1964.
-The Program’s 46 Courts are located at three locations: The Barbara S. Wynne Tennis Center with a large Tennis House and 34 courts.
-Address 1805 East 86th Street, Indianapolis, IN 46240; Eastwood Tennis Center, 4401 East 62nd Street, with 6 courts and bathrooms; and Westlane Tennis Center, 6 courts located at 1301 West 73rd Street.
-Classes are offered at all three locations during the Spring and Summer months.
+The Program’s 46 Courts are located at three locations: The Barbara S. Wynne Tennis Center, with a large Tennis House and 34 courts; the Eastwood Tennis Center, with 6 courts; and the Westlane Tennis Center, with 6 courts.
+Classes are offered at the Barbara S. Wynne Tennis Center on the campus of North Central High School during the Spring and Summer months.
 2018 marks the 54th summer of our Tennis Program which was founded in 1964 by Barbara Wynne.

-USTA Programs are offered from the 10 and under QuickStart pathway to all ages and all levels of instruction, fun intermediate programs.
+USTA Programs are offered from the 10 and under NetGeneration Youth Progression pathway to all ages and all levels of instruction.
 Dan Brunette, Bryan Smith, Stephanie Hazlett, Jeff Smith and Spencer Fields head the Tournament Players’ High Performance Program which serves 300+ players during the summer months.
-Details about all Classes and programs are available on line by going to Classes at the Barbara S. Wynne Tennis Center and highlighting Junior Programs; Adult; Tournament; or Camp.
-Separate information is available for Westlane and Eastwood Classes.
-Most Adult classes are offered at our main site, the Barbara S. Wynne Tennis Center at North Central High School.
+Details about all classes and programs are available under the Class Info/Registration drop down menu.
+All classes and programs are open to the public and there is no membership fee.

-Our charity, Kids Helping Kids, has raised over $624,000 for Riley Hospital since 1983.
+Our charity, Kids Helping Kids, has raised over $640,000 for Riley Hospital since 1983.

 Fifty-four years ago, the program was founded by Barbara S. Wynne.
-Barbara, began the tennis program with the vision that tennis can enhance one’s athletic ability, as well as one’s personal life.
-In 1964 the program grew from her backyard court to the eight tennis courts at North Central High School.
+Barbara began the tennis program with the vision that tennis can enhance one’s athletic ability, as well as one’s personal life.
+In 1964 the program grew from her backyard court to the eight courts at North Central High School.
 Thirty courts were eventually built as well as a tennis house.
 In 2003, Washington Township finished construction on a multi-million dollar renovation project for the tennis house.
 The facility was given the name of Barbara.
 S. Wynne Tennis Center in honor of it’s founder.